DiegoFCJ/portfolio/docs/environment-configuration.md

     NG_APP_SENTRY_TRACES_SAMPLE_RATE: '0.5'
 ```

 Adjust the sampling rate and toggles as needed per environment.
+You can swap the variables for the unprefixed equivalents (for example `GA_TRACKING_ID` or `SENTRY_DSN`) when your CI already exposes them with those names.
 Store the secrets in your CI system (Formspree can live there even if it is public) so each build writes a fresh `environment.prod.ts` without committing the real identifiers to git.